open-education-hub/ccas/CCAS_pandoc.md

     cat("The exact power:\n")
     print(pow2)

-Finally, start setting up the code to do the ancova simulations.
-Note that for this we need to generate the x-values.
-In this example it is assumed that the x-values are not under the control of the experimenter but arrive randomly, in the range from 20 to 30 (could e.g. be the age of participants in an experiment).
+Finally, start setting up the code to do the ANCOVA simulations.
+Note that for this we need to generate the $x$-values.
+In this example it is assumed that the $x$-values are not under the control of the experimenter but arrive randomly, in the range from 20 to 30 (could e.g. be the age of participants in an experiment).

     #
-    # Finally compute the power in the ancova - note we already have simulated Y1, Y2-values but have not added the x-part yet
+    # Finally compute the power in the ANCOVA - note we already have simulated Y1, Y2-values but have not added the x-part yet
     #
     x1<-matrix(sample(x0,Nsim*J,replace=T),ncol=J) # simulate x-values for y1
     x2<-matrix(sample(x0,Nsim*J,replace=T),ncol=J) # simulate x-values for y2